Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-Along with each potential lab-created diamond, you should receive and review its lab certification.
+Along with each potential lab-created diamond like this one from James Allen, you should receive and review its lab certification.
 This lab report or certificate describes various elements of the diamond, such as Cut, Clarity, and Color.
 Expert jewelers evaluate, measure and scrutinize the diamonds with tools, such as a loupe or microscope, then report their findings on the certificate.

 There are several diamond laboratories in the world.
 Each lab grades and describes diamonds differently, and sometimes the differences are significant.
 When you shop for lab-created diamonds, it’s important to know which certificates are reliable.

 Lab-created diamonds are certified, giving you important information on Cut, Clarity, Carat Weight, and more.
 By having a certificate, you can make an informed decision and compare similarly graded diamonds.
-For example, you can determine if this 1.11ct H VS2 diamond for $3,640 offers more beauty than this 1.33ct I VS2 diamond for $3,800.
+For example, you can determine if this 1.10ct G VS2 diamond from James Allen for $1,860 offers more beauty than this 1.38ct I VS1 diamond from James Allen for $2,240.

 With natural diamond certification, every lab gives out a single grade for aspects like Color and Clarity.
-This is different with lab-created diamonds, however.
+This isn’t any different with lab-created diamonds.

-The IGI, on the other hand—which is not consistent or reliable for natural diamonds—gives out detailed grades for lab-created diamonds.
-For instance, this 1.20ct radiant diamond has an H color grade and a VS1 clarity grade.
+The IGI gives out detailed grades for lab-created diamonds.
+For instance, this 1.21ct radiant diamond from James Allen has an E color grade and a VS1 clarity grade.
 When shopping for lab-created diamonds, you can compare IGI certificates to help you determine which diamond offers better beauty for the price.

 If a lab entity consistently calls one color grade “H” while another lab consistently calls the same color “I”, it’s perfectly acceptable—as long as it’s consistent.